rak-n-rok/Krake/README.md

 | running_on            | None                |
 +-----------------------+---------------------+

-# check the status of the application
+# Check the status of the application
 $ rok kube app get echo-demo +-----------------------+-------------------------------------------------------------------------------------------+
 | name                  | echo-demo                                                                                 |